-This script reads a CSV file line by line and checks whether it is odd or even
+This script reads a CSV file line by line and checks whether it is odd or even.

 Finally, the result is written to either

-Commit and push the code in your repository and tag it with normal version tag.
+Commit and push the code in your repository and tag it with a normal version tag.
 This will trigger a build on Travis CI and automatically deploy the new version into KBC.
-Keep in mind that after the deploy it may take up to 5 minutes for the update to propagate to all KBC instances.
+Keep in mind that after the deployment, it may take up to 5 minutes for the update to propagate to all KBC instances.

 If you happen to see the following error message:

 CSV file 'odd' file name is not a valid table identifier, either set output mapping for 'odd.csv' or make sure that the file name is a valid Storage table identifier.

 It means that you have not set the default bucket properly (thus no bucket is generated for the component, and we don’t know where to put ‘odd’).